-There are several forms at the end of this handbook which you must read, sign and return no later than the first day of school for the 2018-2019 school year.
+There are several forms at the end of this handbook which you must read, sign and return no later than Monday, August 19th 2019.

 This handbook contains information of value to every student and parent.
 It contains explanations of school regulations and procedures necessary for our school to run smoothly and efficiently.
 If you are ever in doubt about what is the right thing to do, ask a classroom teacher, speak with the building principal, or contact my office.